 The book series follows Charlie Spring and Nick Nelson.
 Charlie Spring is an openly gay student in year 10.
 And he meets Nick Nelson a soft-hearted rugby player in year 11.
 They quickly become friends.
 But could there be something more?

 Alice Oseman wrote and illustrated the graphic novel series.
-She is insanely talented and was a highly recommend author.
-She secured her first publishing deal at just 17 years old!
+Oseman is a talented author who secured her first publishing deal at just 17 years old!

 3. Cemetery Boys by Aiden Thomas